-More Zork content that is also Spellbreaker content (May 29 update)
+More Zork content that is also Spellbreaker content (Final Update June 26)

 My series on Spellbreaker over at Gold Machine hasn’t ended.
 I’ve come to believe that I need to step back and discuss why Zork is a six-game thing aesthetically rather than an open-ended commercial proposition.
 Given the shift in direction, I thought I would make a new thread rather than continue updating the Spellbreaker Let’s Play.